Removing Structured Noise with Diffusion Models: Method

 \subsection{Data Consistency Rules}

-The resulting \emph{true} noise-perturbed likelihood $p(\by|\bx_t, \bn_t)$ is generally intractable, unlike $p(\by|\bx_0, \bn_0)$.
-Different approximations have been proposed in recent works \cite{song2020score, chung2022diffusion, song2023pseudoinverse, meng2022diffusion, feng2023score, finzi2023user}.
+The resulting \emph{true} noise-perturbed likelihood $p(\vy|\vx_t, \vn_t)$ is generally intractable, unlike $p(\vy|\vx_0, \vn_0)$.
+Different approximations have been proposed in recent works \citep{song2020score, chung2022diffusion, song2023pseudoinverse, meng2022diffusion, feng2023score, finzi2023user}.
 Our method is agnostic to the type of data-consistency rule employed.
-To study its effect on the final output, we will implement three strong approaches proposed in literature, namely, Pseudoinverse-Guided Diffusion Models ($\Pi$GDM) \cite{song2023pseudoinverse}, Diffusion Posterior Sampling (DPS) \cite{chung2022diffusion}, and projection \cite{song2020score}.
+To study its effect on the final output, we will implement three strong approaches proposed in literature, namely, Pseudoinverse-Guided Diffusion Models ($\Pi$GDM) \citep{song2023pseudoinverse}, Diffusion Posterior Sampling (DPS) \citep{chung2022diffusion}, and projection \citep{song2020score} and see how they can be leveraged for our joint posterior sampling framework.
+In all methods, to ensure traceability of $p(\vy|\vx_t, \vn_t)$, it is modeled as a Gaussian, namely: where the three different methods employ different approximations for the parameters of the Normal distribution.
+In all three methods, the covariance $\mSigma_t$ is not a function of $\vx_t$ or $\vn_t$, and we can thus write the noise-perturbed likelihood score as: \TSW{We will now specifically derive the sampling procedure for our joint diffusion process using $\Pi$GDM as basis.
+Additionally, we provide derivations for DPS and the projection method in Appendix \ref{app:dc}.
+Finally, Table \ref{tab:data_consistency_parameters} shows an overview of the choices made for each parameter in the different methods.}